sandreas/graft/README.md

 go build
 ```

-If the build is successful, the directory should contain a binary named `graft`
+If the build is successful, the directory should contain a binary named `graft` or `graft.exe` on windows systems

-## IDE recommendation

-**graft** is developed with JetBrains IntelliJ IDEA using the golang plugin, so this is the recommended IDE